-The academic programs of the University are planned in such a manner that students may complete some of their degree requirements through one or more accelerated mechanisms.
-Florida International University accepts examinations for credit according to State guidelines established by the Florida Board of Governors' Articulation Coordinating Committee (ACC) in August 2006.
-Based on these guidelines, the following exams have transfer guarantees established at the State level: Advanced Placement (AP), Cambridge Advanced International Certificate of Education (AICE/A and AS-Level), College Level Examination Program (CLEP), DANTES Subject Standardized (DSST), Defense Language Tests Proficiency Test (DLPT), Excelsior College Examinations (UExcel), and International Baccalaureate (IB).
+Academic programs of the university are planned in such a manner that students may complete some of their degree requirements through one or more accelerated mechanisms.
+FIU accepts examinations for credit according to state guidelines established by the Articulation Coordinating Committee of the State University System of Florida Board of Governors in August 2006; guidelines are updated annually.
+Based on these guidelines, the following exams have transfer guarantees established at the state level: Advanced Placement (AP), Cambridge Advanced International Certificate of Education (AICE/A and AS-Level), College Level Examination Program (CLEP), DANTES Subject Tests (DSST), Standardized Defense Language Proficiency Test (DLPT), Excelsior College Examinations (UExcel), and International Baccalaureate (IB).